Why I Am A Vegan

 We slaughter them for food.
 We skin them for fashion.
 We tame them to perform for us.
 We experiment on their bodies to test beauty products.
 We impregnate them repeatedly to breed them as pets.
 We imprison them in zoos.
-The number of ways in which we use animals around the world is countless (see "Anthropocentrism" tab below).
+The number of ways in which we use animals around the world are countless.
 Not one of these acts of violence is a matter of necessity, and yet we continue on in this way we call “love.”

 We all agree that it is wrong for the strong to bully the weak.
 We all agree that the knowing should not exploit the innocent.
 Deep within ourselves, we know that pleasure and convenience can never justify violence.
 Yet we defy this innate sense of right and wrong every day with the choices we make in how we live our lives.

 By our own self-proclaimed ethics, these traditions of exploitation are wrong.
 All conscious beings value their lives in the same way we value ours.
 Everyone seeks pleasure and avoids pain.
 All wish to fulfill the needs of their own instincts.
 No being is without a desire for freedom.
 By every important measure, they are just like us.
 For this simple and self-evident reason, I began to realize that we must rightfully begin to view animals as persons, not property.
 Is this not the responsibility of those who wish to live in a just and moral society?